-Unfortunately, when you reduce your cell phone use you can expect to experience withdrawal symptoms similar to those when quitting caffeine, sugar, nicotine, alcohol, or drugs.
-(31)
+When you reduce your cell phone use, you can expect to experience withdrawal symptoms similar to those when quitting caffeine, sugar, nicotine, alcohol, or drugs.

-Mental Health Reasons to Quit Your Cell Phone Addiction
+Mental Health Reasons to Quit Your Mobile Phone Addiction

-Just as drugs or alcohol changes an addict’s brain, so does excessive cell phone use.
+Just as drugs or alcohol changes an addict’s brain, so does excessive mobile phone use.